The First Three Thousand Years

 Summary of Christianity Summary of Christianity Reviews for Christianity An Excerpt from Christianity

-The definitive history of Christianity for our time."A landmark contribution ...
+The National Book Critics Circle Award-winning author of The Reformation returns with the definitive history of Christianity for our time"A landmark contribution ...
 It is difficult to imagine a more comprehensive and surprisingly accessible volume than MacCulloch's."

 -Jon Meacham, The New York Times Book Review